Services

 Bookkeeping for restaurants can be time-consuming for your back-office staff.
 Our bookkeeping specialists can handle these administrative chores directly for your restaurant on a weekly or monthly basis — or temporarily if your existing general manager unexpectedly leaves.
 However, many owners prefer to monitor key performance metrics — such as sales and prime costs — daily to mirror how credit card transactions are processed.
 We can set up daily reporting processes to help you identify and fix operating problems before they spiral out of control.

 The use of a trusted specialist in restaurant accounting gives you the peace of mind of knowing that sales, payroll, inventory and supply purchases, leasehold improvements, and other financial transactions will be recorded in the appropriate general ledger accounts with detailed, accurate descriptions.
-Invoices should also be reconciled to purchase and receiving orders prior to payment to ensure you don’t lose track of short pays and vendor credits.
+Invoices should also be reconciled to purchase and receiving orders prior to payment to help ensure you don’t lose track of short pays and vendor credits.

 These tasks can alleviate headaches when it’s time to prepare your year-end financial statements and income, sales, and payroll tax returns.
 If your restaurant operates as a general or limited liability partnership or a limited liability company with multiple owners, effective bookkeeping throughout the year will also make K-1 form preparation easier.